mison22/billing/README.md

 - Explain what's missing: "I'd add validation for X"
 - Show you know the pattern even if incomplete

+### System Design: Drawing Mistakes
+- It's okay to erase and redraw
+- Start simple, add complexity
+- Label everything clearly
+- Ask "should I add more detail here?" if unsure

+### System Design: Don't Know an Answer
+- Say "I'm not familiar with that specific technology, but here's how I'd think about it..."
+- Reference similar patterns from your experience
+- Ask "what would you recommend?" (shows collaboration)

 ---

 ## 📝 Final Notes